 - If a worker fails due to a non-permanent error (any error not listed in the common errors), Vertex AI allows the restarted worker to continue running, with up to five restarts per worker.
 After five restarts, if a worker fails again, Vertex AI retries the entire job up to three times before failing the entire job.

 To handle worker restarts in your training code, save checkpoints regularly during training so that you can restore from checkpoints when a worker restarts.
+If you expect training to take more than four hours, we recommend that you save a checkpoint at least once every four hours.
 Learn how to use training checkpoints in TensorFlow and in PyTorch.

 Successfully completing a job